idaholab/moose/modules/thermal_hydraulics/doc/content/source/kernels/ADHeatStructureHeatSourceRZ.md

 !syntax description /Kernels/ADHeatStructureHeatSourceRZ

-The equation term added is the same as for the [ADHeatStructureHeatSource.md] kernel, except that the residual and Jacobian contributions are derived for cylindrical coordinates, the axis and origin of which are being defined through input parameters.
+The equation term added is the same as for the [ADHeatStructureHeatSource.md] kernel, except that the residual and Jacobian contributions are integrated with cylindrical coordinates, the axis and origin of which are being defined through input parameters.

 !alert warning